nabeel-sadiq/video-downloader/README.md

 # Internet Video Downloader
+Works on a lot of websites including youtube & tiktok.

 **Make sure you have pip, python and [ffmpeg](https://www.ffmpeg.org/) installed.
 Works on Windows, Linux and Mac.**<br>
 To use the downloader, run the following commands: